ferreirafabio/ferreirafabio/README.md

-I am a postdoctoral ML Research Engineer at the ELLIS Institute Tübingen and I work on post-training of multilingual LLMs.
+I am an ML Research Engineer at the ELLIS Institute Tübingen and I work on post-training of multilingual LLMs.
 Previously, I was a PhD student at Frank Hutter's [Machine Learning Group in Freiburg](https://ml.informatik.uni-freiburg.de/profile/ferreira/).<BR><BR>

 Past projects: